Geotextile for Erosion Control

 Erosion Control Geotextiles to Stop Sediment

-Question: I am looking a geotextile for erosion control.
-I would like something temporary just to prevent sediment from flowing into the river while I am working and then remove it later.
+Question: I am looking at geotextile for erosion control.
+I would like something temporary just to prevent sediment from flowing into the river while I am working, then remove it later.
 I would like to know how much it costs and how to install it.

 Silt Fence Construction

 The silt fence is constructed from an erosion control filter fabric that includes a geotextile material, such as woven geotextile for erosion control.
 This type of fabric is high in strength, while allowing water to flow though the system as needed.

 When using this silt fence, the material can be placed along the river to prevent sediment and silt from flowing into the river and causing pollution.
 Over time, this sediment will slowly build up along the silt fence where is can be removed as needed.